Custom Search

 Grooming

 Coat is usually a variety of longish to very long, with feathers.
 Some are straight, some are very curly.
 All are acceptable.
-Some never shed and others do shed but not in amounts like other long haired breeds such as Goldens or even Borzoi that blow coat.
-A female that is pregnant/nursing will blow coat at that time.
-Puppies will often blow their coat about about 12- 18 months of age.
+Some never shed and others do shed, but not in amounts like other longhaired breeds such as Goldens or even Borzoi that blow their coat.
+A female that is pregnant/nursing will blow her coat at that time.
+Puppies will often blow their coat about 12- 18 months of age.
 Stress, estrus, diet and weather can all affect how much coat they will grow.
 The silky coat is easy to groom.
 Brush regularly, at least once a week.

 Origin

-The first small longhaired sighthounds appeared during the 1960's at kennel Windsprite in USA.
-They were mainly based on Whippets, but exactly where the longhaired trait comes from is covered in haze.
+The first small longhaired sighthounds appeared during the 1960s at kennel Windsprite in USA.
+They were mainly based on Whippets, but exactly where the longhaired trait comes from is hazy.

 The Silken Windhound is an established breed that is bred according to the standard accepted by the International Silken Windhound Society.